kanopi/saplings-ai-ckeditor-experience/README.md

 ## Features
 - Generation of content from AI using optional style and tones.
-- Translation of content using user determined languages.
+- Translation of content using user determined languages using AI.
+- Summary of selected text using AI.

 Includes `AI Tones` and `AI Languages` taxonomies.